priyaveerapathiran/Sentiment-Analysis/README.md

 In 10 years of shootings on K-12 campuses and found two sobering truths: School shootings are increasing, and no type of community is spared.

 **Dataset**
+For this sentiment analysis I took Texas School Shooting.

-Web scrapped from google using Beautifulsoup
+Web scrapped from google using Beautifulsoup and also web scrapped from Twitter using SNScrape.

 **Project Aim**